 Anyone intending to carry out works that fall within The Act are required by law to give adjoining owners written notice of their plans.
 This applies to private properties, government, local authority, Crown and other properties.

 If a dispute arises in relation to works covered by The Act and a notice has been served then The Act and surveyors can be invoked to resolve the dispute.
-If no notice has been served then The Act cannot be used.
-No notice; no act.

 The Act and party wall agreements are different from planning permission or building regulations approval.